 Jane.

-and jane and carl! alright, how it works: there's a beat going on like this; a pedestrian beat. you don't dance to that beat, you to what george sings, okay? the the quick ones, okay? george, make dance!
+Rick and and carl! alright, here's how it there's a going on like this; that's a pedestrian beat. you don't dance to that beat, you dance to what george sings, the the little ones, okay? george, them dance!

-Tu-dup, du-dee-da... study this phenomenon. tu-duppy-dup-pu-dee-da... now look, and jane and carl, you're, you're wonderful but just too reserved.
+Tu-dup, du-dee-da... study this phenomenon. tu-duppy-dup-pu-dee-da... now look, rick and and carl, you're, you're wonderful but just too reserved.
 I can...
-I you wil Ybe in a minute. okay, t-tell you what: go back to your and we'll bring up the next batch. carl, and jane! alright, you try...?
+I you wil Ybe in a minute. okay, I'll t-tell you go back to your seats and we'll bring up the batch. carl, and jane! alright, you try...?

 you say frank!

-Du-dup-dee-dup... now more like it. du-dup-dee-dup... lana, you're so good we to bring up some other people to you. brenda, imported from air force base, where she...
-Es and gentlemen, brenda... brenda is a professional and she just got finished stripping for a bunch of guys at edward's air base, and she it down here in time for the show. tw Rs of taking it off for the in the car, really good. okay. heh. brenda, has a lovely assistant named carl, or robert james if you prefer. herb cohen, and gentlemen!
+Du-dup-dee-dup... now that's like it. du-dup-dee-dup... lana, you're so we have to bring up some other people to you. brenda, imported edward's air force base, where she...
+Es and gentlemen, brenda... brenda is a professional harlot and she just got finished for a of guys at edward's air force base, and she made it down in time for the show. tw Rs of taking it off for the in the car, really good. okay. heh. brenda, has a lovely assistant carl, or robert james davis if you prefer. herb cohen, and gentlemen!
 Ce!

-Du-du-dip... you're still too adagio, I keep you! du-dup-du-dee-da... turn on the machine! dup-dee-da, dup-dee-da... god, is that a bubble-machine! bow, du-du-du-du-du-da...
-Es and don's ex-wife! and gentlemen, you're probably in your chairs, saying to yourselves: I do that. and of you can! and now is big chance! all you h O do, the first is easy, all you gotta do is stand up. go ahead, stand up. you go, you are standing up. yes, of you are not standing up but you have as much fun as the Who are up. okay, on the big lights so everybody can see what's going on. yes, many of you are standing up. okay, link mind with the mind of george duke! and when...
+Du-du-dip... you're still too adagio, I keep you! du-dup-du-dee-da... on the bubble machine! dup-dee-da, dup-dee-da... god, is that a bubble-machine! bow, du-du-du-du-du-da...
+Es and gentlemen: ex-wife! and gentlemen, you're sitting in your chairs, saying to I could do that. and of you can! and now is big chance! all you h O do, the first is easy, all you gotta do is stand up. go ahead, stand up. there you go, you are up. yes, of you are not standing up but you won't as much fun as the Who are up. okay, turn on the big so everybody can see what's going on. yes, many of you are standing up. okay, link mind with the mind of george duke! and when...

-Du-dup... it! when he plays those fast little notes, twitch around and a good time the be-bop tango, let's try it! anything you do is alright. you do anything Anna do, alright. yes you got to know you to the right place, tonight. (give me of that wine now). as you might guessed, ladies and gentlemen, is the end of our concert.
-Ike to you ver... wanna thank you much for coming. hope you had a time. fowler on trombone, napoleon murphy brock on sax and lead vocals, ruth underwood on Ph humphrey on drums, thompson on drums, tom on bass and george duke on the keyboards. you very much. alright, alright...
+Du-dup... it! when he plays those funny little notes, around and have a good time with the be-bop tango, try it! you wanna do is alright. you do anything Anna do, alright. yes you got to you came to the right place, tonight. (give me some of that now). as you might guessed, ladies and gentlemen, is the end of our concert.
+Ike to you ver... wanna thank you very for coming. hope you had a time. bruce on trombone, napoleon murphy on tenor sax and lead vocals, underwood on percussion Ph humphrey on drums, chester on drums, tom on bass and george duke on the keyboards. thank you much. alright, alright...